-Peony is a plant native to various parts of Europe to the Far East.
-It is mainly present in China and today covers around forty different species.
-In this country, it is associated with the city of Luoyang.
-Peony is a flower that belongs to the category of plants with tuberous roots.
-It has for a very long time been classified in the Ranunculaceae family.
-Still, since the 1950s, it has belonged to an entire family, that of the Paeoniaceae.
-Its green leaves then contrast with its ball-shaped flowers of different colors depending on the categories.
+Peony is a plant native to various parts of Europe and the Far East, with a significant presence in China, where it is associated with the city of Luoyang.
+It encompasses around forty different species.
+Peony is a tuberous-rooted plant that was initially classified in the Ranunculaceae family.
+However, since the 1950s, it has belonged to its own family, the Paeoniaceae.
+Its green leaves contrast with its ball-shaped flowers, which come in different colors depending on the species.

-Today, we can no longer count the feminine perfumes containing this radiant flower.
-Nevertheless, among the most famous are the emblematic Alaïa Paris by Azzedine Alaïa, Amethyst by Lalique, Amor Amor Forbidden Kiss by Cacharel, or even Ange ou Démon by Givenchy.
+Today, numerous feminine perfumes feature this radiant flower.
+Some of the most famous perfumes containing peony include Alaïa Paris by Azzedine Alaïa, Amethyst by Lalique, Amor Amor Forbidden Kiss by Cacharel, and Ange ou Démon by Givenchy.

 - Peonies are regarded as symbols of prosperity, love, and honor in Chinese culture, and they are often referred to as the "king of flowers."

 - Peonies have been cultivated in China for over 2,000 years, both for their ornamental value and their medicinal properties.